 In this area, you will find tips, tricks and general information on the maintenance and repair of dental handpieces.

-Bur concentricity in a dental handpiece will get worse over time as the rotor is being used by the dentist.
+Bur concentricity of a dental handpiece will get worse over time as the rotor is being used by the dentist.
 The radial pressures that are put on the bur during operation will create wear in the guiding bushing, giving the bur more space to move radially.
 This radial play results in the dentist not being able to work as precisely with his/her handpiece.
-Additionally, increased play will reduce bearing lifetime.
+Additionally, increased play will reduce the bearing lifetime.
 To reduce the wear in the guiding bushing, use a separate hardened bushing part, made of carbide or hardened steel.
 Many after-market producers of dental handpiece rotors combine the chuck and guiding bushing into one part to save costs.
 Although this does simplify the spindle design, it is not optimal for the bushing’s wear resistance.
 Make sure that your rotor supplier is using a separate hardened bushing!

 Therefore, my suggestion is to use only high-quality o-ring material and to change o-rings for every dental handpiece repair.
 Only this way, can a high-quality handpiece rotor maintain quiet operation over a long lifetime.

 During and shortly after the axial test, check the handpiece back cap temperature with your thumb (just touch the back cap, don’t push it).
-If the back cap has quickly become warm or hot, it indicates that the distance between the cartridge assembly and back cap is too small.
+If the back cap has quickly become warm or hot, it indicates that the distance between the cartridge assembly and the back cap is too small.
 In this case, you should check and correct the position of the impeller and bearings.

-Another benefit of a hardened steel axis part is the ability to change dental bearings on your cartridge.
-On non-hardened steel axes, the critical diameter of the bearings seats will be damaged every time bearing are pressed on or removed from the axis.
+Another benefit of a hardened steel axis part is the ability to change the dental bearings on your cartridge.
+On non-hardened steel axes, the critical diameter of the bearings seats will be damaged every time bearings are pressed on or removed from the axis.
 Dental bearings are so sensitive that even just one bearing change can damage the axis surface enough to reduce bearing life by up to 50%.
-Using a hardened axis ensures that the bearing seat diameter stays constant, despite bearing changes.
+Using a hardened axis ensures that the bearing seat diameter stays constant despite bearing changes.

 Make sure that the steel components in your handpiece rotors are hardened to at least 60 HRC.